enaburekhan/Tic-tac-toe-game/README.md

 # Tic-tac-toe-game
 In this project.
-The main goal is to create a class called Game class with methods that only interacts with players.
-Such methods include:
-- player1turn
-- player2turn
-- generate_players, and
-- new_game
+The main goal is to create steps required to play the game.
+It begins with requesting for the players names, creating a board and displaying the board states and determining and displaying the winner or the draw if it ends in a tie.

 # Milestone 2: User interface